Pelvic Floor Exercises for Pregnant Women

 Before BedTailored Squats8–12 reps

-Common Mistakes in Pelvic Floor Exercises for Pregnant Women
+Common Mistakes in Pregnancy Pelvic Floor Training

 • Holding Your Breath: This adds pressure.
 Instead, breathe deeply.